 Carlton attended Rhode Island State College, majoring in agriculture; he was in the class of 1918.3 When he registered for the draft at the end of May, 1917, he was at Plattsburg, N.Y., in the R.O.T.C.4 He was selected for aviation training and attended ground school at M.I.T., graduating on August 25, 1918.5

 Along with about one third of his ground school classmates, Carlton chose or was chosen for flight training in Italy, and he joined the 150 cadets of the “Italian” or “second Oxford detachment” who sailed to England on the Carmania.
 They departed New York for Halifax on September 18, 1917, and departed Halifax as part of a convoy for the Atlantic crossing on September 21, 1917.
-When the Carmania docked at Liverpool on October 2, 1917, the detachment learned to their initial consternation that they were not to go to Italy, but to remain in England and repeat ground school at Oxford’s School of Military Aeronautics.
+When the Carmania docked at Liverpool on October 2, 1917, the detachment learned to their initial consternation that they were not to go to Italy, but to remain in England and repeat ground school at the Royal Flying Corps’s No. 2 School of Military Aeronautics at Oxford University.
 Like the rest of the cadets, Carlton soon made his peace with the change of plans, and, when not attending classes, enjoyed local sports, rowing on the Thames with Joseph Frederick Stillman, Donald Swett Poler, William Ludwig Deetjen, and Phillips Merrill Payson.6 There is an engaging photo of him from early October at Oxford with Harold Kidder Bulkley, Walter Chalaire, and Henry Bradley Frost.

 From a remark in Deetjen’s diary, it appears that Carlton was among those chosen to go from Oxford to Stamford, despite presumably having had no previous flying experience.7 However, Carlton and his friend Chalaire were back at Grantham for Thanksgiving.
 Chalaire wrote an article about the festivities that appeared in various American newspapers.
 After providing a lively account of the football game, Chalaire describes Thanksgiving dinner and dessert: